 THE INNOVATION: MICROBUBBLES AGAINST MICROPLASTICS

 Microflotation systems do work well, but only by "putting them next to the water."
 You have to pump the water out of lakes or oceans to clean it.
-Great for manageable amounts of water (from municipalities and industrial plants), but unrealistic for large bodies of water with giant pollution problems.
+Great for manageable amounts of water, from industrial plants, but unrealistic for large bodies of water with giant pollution problems.
 Until now.

 To help achieving a breakthrough, MicroBubbles GmbH was founded in April 2021 with the support of SPRIND.
 And a lot has happened since.
-Not only is the floating prototype scheduled to launch in fall of 2022, the team has also grown to eleven employees - with a female quota of 40 percent that is sensational in the field of environmental technology.
-The team holds a diverse skill set with expertise in plant engineering, meteorology, oceanography, mechanical engineering, and plastics and process engineering.
+Not only is the industrial plant prototype scheduled to launch in fall of 2024, the team has also grown to over 40 employees who apply their diverse expertise from fields such as plant engineering, meteorology, oceanography, mechanical engineering, and plastics and process engineering.
 Their Inventors' Labspace in Bad Lippspringe near Paderborn provides the ideal setting: a 400-square-meter laboratory area including an experimental workshop.
 "Now we can conduct our experiments across scales, be creative, test and work on practical implementations," Damann is enthusiastic.

 00:00